OpenGov-Watch/www.opengov.watch/docs/02_guides/09_proposals_decision_phase.md

+# Decision Phase

+## Before Submission
+- Do a last pass over your proposal and check if the introductory parts make sense for someone completely new to the project.
+- Make a last check on the discussion channels to make sure there are no open questions before submitting the proposal.

+## 1. Submit proposal on-chain
+- There are [multiple ways](https://wiki.polkadot.network/docs/learn-guides-polkadot-opengov#create-a-referenda-proposal) to submit your proposal on chain.
+The easiest way would be using [Polkassembly UI](https://polkadot.polkassembly.io/opengov) for non-technical users.
+- You will need to place a decision deposit in order for your proposal to be enacted.
+You can see the related decision deposits from [Tracks Guide](https://www.opengov.watch/guides/proposals_tracks).
+Proposals without decision deposits will be failed on OpenGov.
+- Stay engaged with the community.
+Try to answer all the questions and address all the concerns in the proposal topic.
+- Suggestion: Publish your proposal as permanent PDF document that cant be changed.
+You can use [Crust Files](https://crustfiles.io/) to keep your documents on IPFS.

-# Proposals: Tracks
+## Proposal Tracks

-Network participants can request DOTs from the Polkadot Treasury via two main treasury tracks: tippers and spenders.
+Network participants can request DOTs from the Polkadot Treasury via multiple treasury tracks that are logically split into tippers and spenders.

-## Tippers
+### Tippers

 Tipper tracks have short timeframes for decision and confirmation periods, small deposits to be put by the proposers, and small spending limits.
 Tippers are a good start to getting familiar with the treasury, asking for retroactive funding for contributions to the Polkadot ecosystem, and building up a reputation in the network.

 - **Small Tipper** can spend up to 250 DOT.
 - **Big Tipper** can spend up to 1,000 DOT.

-## Spenders
+### Spenders

 Spender tracks are for bigger asks, they can be utilized for various purposes such as recurrent services to the network, development of new features, big events, and long-term campaigns.
 Starting your OpenGov journey with a spender could be challenging as the network participants are more conservative and cautious with bigger asks.